socratools/socranop/README.md

 ### Installation and Configuration

 The installation may be done as root to install system-wide, or as a normal user to install in `~/.local`.
-Regardless of how it's installed, `socranop-installtool post-pip-install` needs to be run to configure the D-Bus service, XDG desktop entry, man pages, etc.
+Regardless of how it is installed, `socranop-installtool post-pip-install` needs to be run to configure the D-Bus service, XDG desktop entry, man pages, etc.
 However, it can only do part of the work on its own and relies on a